 Journal Publications

 1. Dvoretskii, S., Gong, Z., Gupta, A., Parent, J., & Alicea, B. (2022).
 Braitenberg vehicles as developmental neurosimulation.
 Artificial Life (MIT Press), 28(3), 369–395.
+DOI, PDF

 Abstract: Connecting brain and behavior is a longstanding issue in the areas of behavioral science, artificial intelligence, and neurobiology.
 As is standard among models of artificial and biological neural networks, an analogue of the fully mature brain is presented as a blank slate.
 However, this does not consider the realities of biological development and developmental learning.
 Our purpose is to model the development of an artificial organism that exhibits complex behaviors.
 We introduce three alternate approaches to demonstrate how developmental embodied agents can be implemented.
 The resulting developmental Braitenberg vehicles (dBVs) will generate behaviors ranging from stimulus responses to group behavior that resembles collective motion.
 We will situate this work in the domain of artificial brain networks along with broader themes such as embodied cognition, feedback, and emergence.
 Our perspective is exemplified by three software instantiations that demonstrate how a BV-genetic algorithm hybrid model, a multisensory Hebbian learning model, and multi-agent approaches can be used to approach BV development.
 We introduce use cases such as optimized spatial cognition (vehicle-genetic algorithm hybrid model), hinges connecting behavioral and neural models (multisensory Hebbian learning model), and cumulative classification (multi-agent approaches).
 In conclusion, we consider future applications of the developmental neurosimulation approach.

-AI-Generated Paper-Discussion Podcast (by NotebookLM):
+AI-Generated Paper-Discussion Podcast (by NotebookLM)

 2. Ke, S.-C., Gupta, A., Lo, Y.-H., Ting, C.-C., & Tseng, P. (2023).
 The hidden arrow in the FedEx logo: Do we really unconsciously “see” it?
 Cognitive Research: Principles and Implications (Springer International Publishing), 8(1), 40.
+DOI, PDF

 Abstract: The FedEx logo makes clever use of fgure-ground ambiguity to create an “invisible” arrow in the background space between “E” and “x”.
 Most designers believe the hidden arrow can convey an unconscious impression of speed and precision about the FedEx brand, which may infuence subsequent behavior.
 To test this assumption, we designed similar images with hidden arrows to serve as endogenous (but camoufaged) directional cues in a Posner’s orient‑ ing task, where a cueing efect would suggest subliminal processing of the hidden arrow.
 Overall, we observed no cue congruency efect, unless the arrow is explicitly highlighted (Experiment 4).
 However, there was a general efect of prior knowledge: when people were under pressure to suppress background information, those who knew about the arrow could do so faster in all congruence conditions (i.e., neutral, congruent, incongruent), although they fail to report seeing the arrow during the experiment.
 This was true in participants from North America who had heard of the FedEx arrow before (Experiment 1 & 3), and also in our Taiwanese sample who were just informed of such design (Experiment 2).
 These results can be well explained by the Biased Competition Model in fgure-ground research, and together suggest: (1) people do not unconsciously perceive the FedEx arrow, at least not enough to exhibit a cueing efect in attention, but (2) knowing about the arrow can fundamentally change the way we visually process these negative-space logos in the future, making people react faster to images with negative space regardless of the hid‑ den content.

-AI-Generated Paper-Discussion Podcast (by NotebookLM):
+AI-Generated Paper-Discussion Podcast (by NotebookLM)

 Conference Proceedings